PSA: Get Off The Treadmill To Improve Your Training

 Duration: 1:41

-Chris Sajnog, an expert firearms instructor, emphasizes the critical importance of outdoor, uneven terrain training for enhancing physical and cognitive performance.
-He argues that natural environments provide superior sensory input, stimulating the body and brain more effectively than treadmills, which is directly applicable to improving skills like shooting.
+Chris Sajnog, an expert firearms instructor, emphasizes the importance of outdoor, uneven surface running for improving overall training and skill acquisition.
+He explains that natural environments provide superior sensory input, stimulating the brain and body more effectively than treadmills, which is crucial for developing presence and proprioception in shooting and other skilled endeavors.

 Quick Summary